 Josem’s experience of using data and analysis to uncover cheating in online poker was a key inspiration for the 20th Century Fox movie ‘Runner Runner‘.
 In the movie, Justin Timberlake’s character – based in part on Michael Josem – travelled to live in the sunny Caribbean – which is basically just like the Isle of Man.

-Working in Isle of Man
+Working in the Isle of Man

 Community Engagement

-Michael is a life member of the Manx Society for the Prevention of Cruelty to Animals, and a member of various other organisations including Isle of Man Business Network, Institute of Directors, Friends of Manx National Heritage, Manx Wildlife Trust, Manx Credit Union, Isle of Man Woodland Trust, the Celtic League, Unherd.com, the Free Speech Union, Isle of Man Friends of Israel, Rotary Club of Douglas, IOM, and others.
+Josem is a life member of the Manx Society for the Prevention of Cruelty to Animals, and a member of various other organisations including the Isle of Man Business Network, Institute of Directors, Friends of Manx National Heritage, Manx Wildlife Trust, Manx Credit Union, Isle of Man Woodland Trust, the Celtic League, Unherd.com, the Free Speech Union, Isle of Man Friends of Israel, Rotary Club of Douglas, IOM, and others.

 Sport

-He is a member of, and serves on the boards of the Manx Hockey Association and Castletown Hockey Club, to offset his generally terrible skill at playing the sport of hockey.
+Josem is a member of, and serves on the boards of the Manx Hockey Association and Castletown Hockey Club, to offset his generally terrible skill at playing the sport of hockey.

 Michael has a long-term leasehold on his home at 1 Hillary Wharf, South Quay, Douglas, IM1 5BL.